CCE Country Profile

 The Crimes Against the Environment Act (2012) makes damage to the environment illegal.
 Examples are improper waste disposal, damaging biodiversity, and ejecting emissions into the soil, air, and water, for which the parties will be held responsible.
 However, climate change is not explicitly referenced in the Act.

 The Maltese Climate Action Act (2015) requires the government to integrate climate change matters into plans, policies, and programs.
 Climate change mitigation and adaptation efforts are to be prioritized within the government’s formulation of all new policies and plans.

 The National Climate Change Adaptation Strategy (2010), compiled by the Climate Change Committee on Adaptation, presented recommendations for the Maltese government, non-governmental organizations, and think tanks to expand knowledge on climate change and integrate it into policy matters.
-A new Climate Change Adaptation Strategy was published in 2012 and includes a strong focus on climate change communication and education.

 The Ministry of Tourism, the Environment and Culture published the National Environmental Policy (2012), which prioritizes environmental activities from 2012 to 2020 in Malta.
 The policy is intended to improve policy implementation of environmental activities and positively link the environment and the economy.
 The Ministry also published Malta’s National Biodiversity Strategy and Action Plan 2012–2020 (2012), which promotes sustainable use of natural resources and links climate change to design adaptation and mitigation, to ensure a low-carbon and climate-resilient economy.